GameProcessors.com

 LOOK FOR:Breathable material, the right size for deer vs. elk vs. bear

 Many deer are recovered at dawn or dusk.
-A hands-free headlamp is invaluable for field dressing in low light.
+A hands-free headlamp is invaluable for field dressing in low light — it keeps the light directed exactly where your eyes are looking.

 LOOK FOR:Bright (200+ lumens), red-light mode to preserve night vision